agntcy/app-sdk/README.md

 )
 ```

-For more details and exhaustive capabilities, see the [API Reference](#api-reference) below.
+For more details and exhaustive capabilities, see the [Getting Started Guide](docs/GETTING_STARTED_GUIDE.md).

-# API Reference

-For detailed API documentation, please refer to the [API Reference](API_REFERENCE.md).

 # Reference Apps

-For fully functional examples, check out our [coffeeAgntcy](https://github.com/agntcy/coffeeAgntcy)!
+For fully functional distributed multi-agent examples, check out our [coffeeAgntcy](https://github.com/agntcy/coffeeAgntcy)!

 # Testing